squidfunk/mkdocs-material/docs/reference/code-blocks.md

 ## Usage

-This section discusses how to use different syntax highlighting features with [Pygments] – the default highlighter – so they don't apply when using a JavaScript syntax highlighter.

-### Specifying the language

 Code blocks must be enclosed with two separate lines containing three backticks.
 To add syntax highlighting to those blocks, add the language shortcode directly after the opening block.
 See the [list of available lexers] to find the